-The applicant must have a grade point average, based on a 4.0 system, of 3.0 overall or 3.0 for the last 60 semester hours in a degree program, and a score of at least 1500 on the combined verbal, quantitative and analytical portions of the Graduate Record Examination.
+The applicant must have a GPA, based on a 4.0 system, of 3.0 overall or 3.0 for the last 60 semester hours in a degree program, and a score of at least 1500 on the combined verbal, quantitative, and analytical portions of the Graduate Record Examination.
 Applicants who take the GRE after October 1, 2002, must score at least 1000 on the combined verbal and quantitative portions and at least 4 on the analytical writing section of the Graduate Record Examination.

 Quantitative requirements for conditional admission to MA program

-An applicant whose credentials do not meet the requirements for regular admission may be considered for conditional admission if he or she has a quality point average of at least 2.5 overall and a score of 1400 on the GRE.
+An applicant whose credentials do not meet the requirements for regular admission may be considered for conditional admission if he or she has a GPA of at least 2.5 overall and a score of 1400 on the GRE.
 For applicants who take the GRE after October 1, 2002, conditional admission will require a score of 930 on the combined verbal and quantitative portions and at least 4 on the analytical writing portion.
-Conditional admission is rare and requires a special recommendation by the Graduate Committee.
+Conditional admission is rare and requires a special recommendation by the graduate committee.
 Students admitted conditionally must maintain a 3.0 average for the first 12 semester hours attempted.
 Failure to do so will result in dismissal from the program.